Packed with vegetables and layered with flavor, this Vegetarian Borscht is a delicious, hearty, and nutritious meal.

 I have another recipe for Borscht that includes meat, and it’s served hot.

-Additionally, I have a recipe for Polish Cold Beet Soup (Chłodnik) that’s a refreshing version of Borscht, and perfect for cooling down with during warm weather.
+Additionally, I have a recipe for Polish Cold Beet Soup (Chłodnik) that’s a refreshing chilled version of Borscht, and perfect for cooling down with during warm weather.

 Is Borscht Russian or Ukrainian?